guiseek/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 title: Comparing Astro
 ---

 We often get asked the question, "How does Astro compare to my favorite site builder, ________?"
-This guide was written to help answer that question for several popular Astro alternatives.
+This guide was written to help answer that question for several popular site builders and Astro alternatives.

 If you don't see your favorite site builder listed here, [ask us in Discord.](https://astro.build/chat)

+## Project Status

+A quick note on project maturity: **Astro is still in beta.** Many of the tools listed here are much more mature.
+Some predate Astro by over 12 years!

+A few features are still missing from Astro, and serveral APIs are not yet finalized.
+However, the project is considered stable from a bug perspective and several production websites have already been built using Astro.
+This is an important point to consider when choosing Astro.

 ## Docusaurus vs. Astro

-**[Docusaurus](https://docusaurus.io/)** is a popular open source framework for building documentation websites.
-Docusaurus uses React for HTML generation while Astro supports HTML, Astro components and most popular web frameworks including React.
+[Docusaurus](https://docusaurus.io/) is a popular documentation website builder.
+Docusaurus uses React to generate your website UI while Astro supports React, Vue.js, Svelte, and raw HTML templating.

-Docusaurus was designed specifically for documentation websites, and may have features for documentation websites that Astro does not.
-Astro was designed for any static website, which includes most documentation websites.
-Astro has all that you need to build fast documentation websites, including Markdown support and file-based routing.

-To build a documentation website with Astro, check out our official [docs](https://github.com/snowpackjs/astro/tree/main/examples/docs) starter template.
-This website was built using this same template!
+Docusaurus was designed to build documentation websites and has some built-in, documentation-specific website features that Astro does not.
+Instead, Astro offers documentation-specific features through an official [`docs`](https://github.com/snowpackjs/astro/tree/main/examples/docs) theme that you can use for your site.
+This website was built using that template!

 #### Comparing Docusaurus vs. Astro Performance

-In almost all cases, a website built with Astro will load significantly faster than a website built with Docusaurus.
-This is because Astro uses Partial Hydration and Island Architecture to only load the bare minimum amount of JavaScript in the browser.
-Docusaurus websites don't support this, and instead load your entire JavaScript application in the browser.
-The result is a slower page load and worse Lighthouse scores than a similar website built with Astro.
+In almost all cases, Astro websites will load significantly faster than Docusaurus websites.
+This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
+This feature is called [partial hydration](/core-concepts/component-hydration).

+Docusaurus doesn't support partial hydration, and instead forces the user to load your entire JavaScript application in the browser.
+This creates a slower page load and worse performance for your website.
+There is no way to disable this behavior in Docusaurus.

-Case Study: [docusaurus.io/docs](https://docusaurus.io/docs) (built with Docusaurus) loads **238kb** of JavaScript on first load, and scores a Lighthouse performance score of [26 out of 100](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocusaurus.io%2Fdocs).
-This website, (built with Astro) loads only **9.3kb** of JavaScript (96% less) and scores a Lighthouse performance score of [94 out of 100](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started).
+#### Case Study: Building a Documentation Website

+[docusaurus.io/docs](https://docusaurus.io/docs) is the official Docusaurus documentation website, built with Docusaurus.
+The website offers a similar enough design and featureset to compare against the official Astro documentation website.
+This gives us a ***rough, real-world*** comparison between the two site builders.

+- **Docusaurus performance score**: 26 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocusaurus.io%2Fdocs)
+- **Astro performance score**: 94 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)

+One big reason behind this performance difference is Astro's smaller JavaScript payload: [docusaurus.io/docs](https://docusaurus.io/docs) loads **238kb** of JavaScript on first load while [docs.astro.build](https://docs.astro.build) only loads **9.3kb**  (96% less JavaScript, overall).

 ## Eleventy vs. Astro

 [Eleventy](https://www.11ty.dev/) is a popular static site builder, powered by Node.js.
-It is very similar to Astro, and conceptually aligned with Astro's "minimize client-side JavaScript" approach to web development.

-Eleventy supports several older [templating languages](https://www.11ty.dev/docs/languages/) for HTML: Nunjucks, Liquid, Pug, EJS, and others.
-Astro lets you write HTML using modern UI component libraries (React, Preact, Vue, Svelte) or a custom component syntax that is similar to HTML + JSX.
-Eleventy does not currently support using modern UI component libraries for HTML templating.
+Eleventy uses several [older HTML templating languages](https://www.11ty.dev/docs/languages/) for HTML templating: Nunjucks, Liquid, Pug, EJS, and others.
+Astro lets you create pages using your favorite UI component libraries (React, Preact, Vue, Svelte, and others) or a built-in component syntax that is similar to HTML/JSX.
+Eleventy does not support using modern UI components for HTML templating.

-Eleventy offers "zero client-side JavaScript" by not including any JavaScript on your site by default.
-By making JavaScript opt-in, Eleventy sites can be written with little to no JavaScript.
-However, when you do need client-side JavaScript, it's up to you to set up your own build pipeline.
-This can be time consuming, and is only as optimized as what you can build yourself with Webpack, Snowpack, or Vite.

-By contrast, Astro has built-in support for Partial Hydration and Island Architecture to only load the bare minimum amount of JavaScript in the browser.
-In production, Astro automatically optimizes your included component JavaSript bundles for you.
-This gives you built-in support to include individual JavaScript components on the page, without any effort on your part.

 #### Comparing Eleventy vs. Astro Performance

-Eleventy has few opinions about what you build, so it's difficult to compare generally.
-Because Eleventy includes zero JavaScript by default, it is possible for an Eleventy website to be as fast as an Astro website.
-However, because you are responsible for building your own build pipeline for any JavaScript that you include on the page, most Eleventy websites will not be as well-optimized as Astro websites.
+Conceptually, Eleventy is aligned with Astro's "minimal client-side JavaScript" approach to web development.
+Eleventy and Astro both offer similar, zero-JavaScript-by-default performance baselines.

+Eleventy achieves this by pushing you to avoid JavaScript entirely.
+Eleventy sites are often written with little to no JavaScript at all.
+This becomes an issue when you do need client-side JavaScript.
+It is up to you to create your own asset build pipeline for Eleventy.
+This can be time consuming and forces you to set up bundling, minification, and other complex optimizations yourself.

+By contrast, Astro automatically builds your client-side JavaScript & CSS for you.
+Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
+This feature is called [partial hydration](/core-concepts/component-hydration).
+While it is possible to achieve this yourself in Eleventy, Astro offers it built in by default.

 <!--
 ## Gatsby vs. Astro